BrockY22/ACIT2420-As3p2/README.md

 **hello.conf** is in _/etc/nginx/sites-available/_

+**hello-server.service** is in _/etc/systemd/system/_

+# links I have created:

 I created a symbolic link of hello.conf in _/etc/nginx/sites-enabled/_

-**hello-server.service** is in _/etc/systemd/system/_